jayesh2810/2023-Travelers-Analytics-Case-Competition/README.md

 # Traveler-s-auto-insurance-model.
-For this case competition, task is to provide a method for predicting the claim cost for each policy.
+For this case competition, the task is to provide a method for predicting the claim cost for each policy.

 ### Dataset Description
 The InsNova data set is based on one-year vehicle insurance policies from 2004 to 2005.
 There are 45,239 policies, of which around 6.8% had at least one claim.